ezampino/mtip-tutorial/docs/lessons/Lesson5.md

 Git supports the following types of primary entities:

 - **Individual:** A person who contributes to GitHub (that's you!)
-- **Repository:** A collection of versioned files (of any type)
+Example individual http://github.com/jmcmurry
 - **Organization:** An entity that may correspond to an actual organization (such as a university) or to a meaningful grouping of repositories.
 Organizations are like individuals except that they can establish teams.
+Example organization: github.com/data2health.
+- **Repository:** A collection of versioned files (of any type) Example repository http://github.com/data2health/mtip-tutorial
 - **Teams**: A group of individuals assembled by the administrators of an organization.
 An individual may participate in many teams and organizations, however a team is always bound to a single organization.
+Example team https://github.com/orgs/data2health/teams/mtiptutorial

 The relationships between any combination of these entities is many-to-many, with the nuanced exception of repositories.
 For our purposes today we will oversimplify by saying that a repositoy belongs *either* to a single organization or to a single *individual*.